Goto Main Content

 Article 46

-Monetary fines in this Act are to be imposed by the municipal competent authority.
+Fines stipulated in this Act are to be imposed by the special municipal or county (city) competent authority

 Article 47

-Enforcement rules of this Act are to be prescribed by the central competent authority.
+The Enforcement Rules of this Act shall be prescribed by the central competent authority.

 Article 48

-This Act takes effect on the date of promulgation.
+This Act takes effect on the date of its promulgation.